Synthetic Data for Robust Stroke Segmentation: Experiments

-Comparison to the ground truth was performed by reslicing both the prediction and ground truth to 1~mm slice thickness and padding images to a size of $256\times256\times256$.
-Segmentations were evaluated using the Dice coefficient and 95th-percentile Hausdorff distance (HD95).
-Further evaluation is reported in Appendix \ref{app:metrics} using absolute volume difference (AVD), absolute lesion difference (ALD), and lesion-wise F1 score (LF1), true positive rate (TPR) and false positive rate (FPR).
+Prior to metric computation, predictions and ground truth are resliced to 1 mm and zero-padded to $256^{3}$ voxels.
+We report Dice and Surface-Dice \citep{Seidlitz_2022} (1 mm tolerance) in the main text; HD95, absolute volume difference (AVD), absolute lesion difference (ALD), lesion-wise F1, true-positive rate (TPR) and false-positive rate (FPR) appear in Appendix \ref{app:metrics}.

-The Dice coefficient measures overlap, where a score of 1 indicates perfect overlap and 0 indicates no overlap.
-The Hausdorff distance measures surface similarity by determining the shortest distance between surfaces at all given points, using the 95th-percentile value to avoid errors from anomalous values in imperfect masks.
-Note that a prediction of entirely background class will return the maximum side length of 256.

-The absolute volume difference (given in units $cm^3$) gives a direct comparison of the overall proportion of brain labelled as unhealthy.
-The absolute lesion difference $\mathcal L$ is the difference in the number of unique lesions, defined as $\mathcal L(x, y) = \left| \mathcal C(x) - \mathcal C(y) \right|$, where $\mathcal C$ is an algorithm used to calculate the number of connected components.
-Lastly, the lesion-wise F1 score uses the same equation as Dice but on a per-lesion basis rather than per-voxel: for each unique lesion in the ground-truth $y$, if a single voxel of the predicted mask overlaps with the lesion then this is considered as a success.
-The Sensitivity score is a measure of the detection of true positives, given by $\frac{TP}{TP+FN}$ where $TP$ are true positives and $FN$ are false negatives.
-The false-positive rate (FPR), the complement of specificity, is given by $1-\frac{TN}{TN+FP}$ where $TN$ are true negatives and $FP$ are false positives.

-\textbf{Pseudo labels:} We generate pseudo labels on the MPRAGE PLORAS dataset using the baseline model with TTA.
-Predictions are made on images normalised to the MNI template, meaning predictions are aligned to the healthy tissue maps.
-A new baseline model is then trained using the predicted image-label pairs combined with the original ATLAS training data.
-Likewise, a new Synth model is trained where labels are added to the set of label maps used for pasting, whilst the mixed healthy data is restricted to still only include the manually-labelled ATLAS dataset.
-These models are trained with the exact same settings as used for the original Synth and baseline models.